 - 1. Completion of evaluations of participants' assistive technology needs, including a functional evaluation of the impact of appropriate remote supports. - 2.
 Completion of an evaluation plan that, at a minimum, includes: the need(s) of the participant that will be met by the remote supports; how the remote supports will ensure the participant's health, welfare and independence; the training needed to successfully utilize the technology; and the back-up plan that will be implemented should there be a problem with the remote supports. - 3.
 Informing the participant, and anyone identified by the participant, of what impact the remote supports will have on the participant's privacy.
-This information must be provided to the participant in a form of communication to be understood by the participant.
-This process must be completed prior to the utilization of remote supports and any time there is a change, including technology devices utilized. - 4.
+This information must be provided to the participant in a form of communication reasonably calculated to be understood by the participant.
+After this has been completed, the Residential Habilitation provider must then obtain either the participant's consent in writing or the written consent of a legally responsible party for the participant.
+This process must be completed prior to the utilization of remote supports, and any time there is a change to the remote supports including technology devices utilized. - 4.
 Ensuring that the remote supports technology is in working order.